 - 12. Purchase a masterpiece at the CODA Art Gallery

-- 13. Go on an exhilarating jeep tour with Red Jeep Tours
+- 13. Go on an exhilarating jeep tour

 - 14. Nab one-of-a-kind goods at The Street Fair at College of the Desert

-- 15. Learn about the holocaust at the Desert Holocaust Memorial
+- 15. Learn about the Holocaust at the Desert Holocaust Memorial

-Fun & Best Things To Do In Palm Desert, California
+Fun & Best Things to Do in Palm Desert, California

 1. Hike the Bump and Grind Trail

-Location: 72440 Painters Path, Palm Desert, CA, 92260
+Address: 72440 Painters Path, Palm Desert, CA, 92260

-One of the most popular hikes in the Palm Springs region, the Bump and Grind Trail, is a short but tough circle climb that packs a lot of excitement.
+The Bump and Grind Trail is one of the most popular hiking trails in the Palm Springs region.
+It is a short but tough circle climb that packs a lot of excitement.